moledoc/statch/README.md

 ## COMMENT

 Every argument after label is considered to be a part of the comment for corresponding trak.
-**NB!** to add comments, label must be provided!
+**NB!** to add comment, label must be provided!
 Character '|' in comment is not allowed.

 ## Author